 3. Add quinoa to the blender with chosen liquid.

-4. Blend until very smooth.
+4. Blend until very smooth to make the quinoa baby food.
 Serve with desired optional ingredients for more flavor.

 TIP: You can serve this on its own or mixed with another puree for more flavor.
-You can also serve the quinoa unblended as a breakfast similar to oatmeal for kids 9 months old and older.
+Try Apple Puree, Apricot Puree, Pear Puree, Pumpkin Baby Food, or Avocado Puree.
+You can also serve the quinoa unblended as a baby breakfast idea similar to oatmeal for kids 9 months old and older.

 Frequently Asked Questions